• Skip to primary navigation

 Hokkaido milk tea vs Okinawa milk tea?

 These two types of Japanese teas are often confused.
-Both recipes are made with black tea, but the Okinawa version is served cold and made with kokuto, which is a brown sugar from Okinawa, a southern region of Japan, while the Hokkaido version is usually served warm and made with Hokkaido milk from the northern region of Japan.
+Both recipes are made with black tea, but Okinawa tea is served cold and made with kokuto, which is a brown sugar from Okinawa, a southern region of Japan, while Hokkaido tea is usually served warm and made with Hokkaido milk from the northern region of Japan.

 Why you will love this recipe: